03bennej/multiscale-fairy-circles/README.md

 Part of the code in this repo is intended to be accelerated on GPUs.
 We used [CuPy](https://cupy.dev/) which requires an NVIDIA CUDA GPU and CUDA Toolkit.
 For the specific installation requirements for your system, see the up-to-date installation instructions: [https://docs.cupy.dev/en/stable/install.html](https://docs.cupy.dev/en/stable/install.html), in particular, how to install the correct version of CUDA Toolkit for your system.

+Once all CuPy dependencies have been installed, modify the `cuda_version` in the Makefile and run `make venv` to build the virtual environment.